 The Company is exposed to interest rate risk related to its variable interest rate debt, and it manages this risk by utilizing interest rate derivatives.
 The Company uses interest rate swaps, collars and caps to add stability to interest costs by reducing the Company's exposure to interest rate movements.
 Interest rate swaps designated as cash flow hedges involve the receipt of variable amounts from a counterparty in exchange for the Company's fixed-rate payments over the life of the agreements without exchange of the underlying notional amount.
 Interest rate collars designated as cash flow hedges involve the receipt of variable amounts from a counterparty if interest rates rise above an established ceiling rate and payment of variable amounts to a counterparty if interest rates fall below an established floor rate, in exchange for an up-front premium.
 No payments or receipts are exchanged on interest rate collar contracts unless interest rates rise above or fall below the established ceiling and floor rates.
-Interest rate caps designated as cash flow hedges involve the receipt of variable and floor rates.
-Interest rate caps designated as cash flow hedges involve the receipt of variable and floor rates.
-Interest rate caps designated as cash flow hedges involve the receipt of variable amounts from a counterparty if interest rate caps designated as cash flow hedges involve the receipt of variable and floor rates.
-Interest rate caps designated as cash flow hedges involve the receipt of variable amounts from a counterparty if interest rate caps designated as cash flow hedges involve the receipt of variable amounts from a counterparty designated as cash flow hedges involve the receipt of variable amounts from a counterparty if interest rate caps designated as cash flow hedges involve the receipt of variable amounts from a counterparty if interest rate caps designated as cash flow hedges involve the receipt of variable amounts from a counterparty if interest rate caps designated as cash flow hedges involve the receip
+Interest rate caps designated as cash flow hedges involve the receipt of variable amounts from a counterparty if interest rates rise above the strike rate on the contract in exchange for an up-front premium.
+The Company's interest rate cap is not currently designated as a hedge, and therefore, any gain or loss is recognized in current-period earnings.
+These derivatives are recorded on a gross basis at fair value on the balance sheet.